zzybluebell/tp/docs/UserGuide.md

 ezFoodie is simple and user-friendly.
 It is optimized for using via a **Command Line Interface (CLI)** while still enjoying the benefits of a Graphical User Interface (GUI).
 If you can type fast, ezFoodie can get your member management tasks done faster than traditional GUI applications.

-ezFooide‘s current version is only optimized for `English Language` based user. all CLI commands are `English-based`.
+ezFooide‘s current version is only optimized for `English Language` based user.
+All CLI commands are `English-based`.
 As of now ezFoodie does not support other languages.

 Continue reading to explore the wonders of ezFoodie and enhance the way you manage and analyze your restaurant's members 🤩